related by the Dold-Kan correspondence

 Every model category whose acyclic cofibrations are monomorphisms is Quillen equivalent to its model structure on algebraic fibrant objects.
 In this all objects are fibrant, so that it is right proper.

 Let be a simplicial (possibly multi-colored) theory, and let be the corresponding category of simplicial T-algebras.
-This carries a model category structure where the fibrations and weak equivalences are those of the underlying simplicial sets in the standard model structure on simplicial sets.
+This carries a model category structure where the fibrations and weak equivalences are those of the underlying simplicial sets in the classical model structure on simplicial sets.

 Then there exists a morphism of simplicial theories such that